notonthehighstreet/swift-mysql/README.md

 docker run --rm -e MYSQL_ROOT_PASSWORD=my-secret-pw -p 3306:3306 mysql:latest

 ## Roadmap:
 - Complete implementation of the connection pool.
+(DONE)
 - Complete implementation for the MySQLField to give parity to C library.
 - Implement type casting for MySQLRow to match field type.
 - Implement binary streaming for blob types.